Skip to main content

 There are several student teams connected to the Office of Community-Engaged Leadership that coordinate events and programs for campus and the local community.
 Taking on a student leader role is a great way to develop your leadership skills, continue learning, build your resume, make a difference, and network with staff and peers.
 Most student positions are year-long, with applications typically opening each spring semester.

-The applications will be linked here, once they are open!
+The applications will be linked on this page when they are open.

 Alternative Service Experiences (ASE)